ShivanshSingh744/APL3_221B364/README.md

 # APL3_221B364
-This is my fisrt lab.
+This is my first lab.
+This is my second line.
+this is my 3rd line.